krupalshah/Composer/README.md

 Most client side mobile/web applications and backend services communicating with each other require a framework in which interdependent asynchronous tasks can be glued together.
-There are many libraries out there which do this very effectively, but some of them are either not available for all JVM based platforms or require a steep learning curve and understanding of different paradigms.
+There are many libraries out there which do this very effectively, but some of them are either not available for all JVM based platforms or require a steep learning curve.
-The main aim of composer is just to provide composability between such tasks with a minimal interface.
+The main aim of composer is just to provide maximum achievable composability with a minimal interface.

 <img src="/raw/legocomposer.jpg?raw=true" width="250" height="250"/>